Objective: Every engineer at Float should ship code every day

 Collaborate and communicate

-Build for current requirements
+Build for evolving requirements

 Manage tech debt